Diary of a Wimpy Kid: Diper Överlöde: Plot

 Greg expresses his thoughts on fame, noting that it might attract unwanted attention, so he decides to be best friends with a possible one.
 After failed attempts to make his best friend Rowley famous, Greg decides to use his brother Rodrick's desire for his band, Löded Diper, to be famous as an opportunity instead, using a familial connection.
 Rodrick believes that the annual Battle of the Bands might boost their fame, inspired by his favorite band Metallichihuahua (based on Metallica), who won the competition when they were starting out, but broke up before he got a chance to see them play.

 Rodrick attempts to have Löded Diper wear costumes that might establish them as rockstars, but that fails.
 After several photoshoots that are of no use, the band joins a contest at a local car dealership, where the person who can keep at least one hand on a van the longest gets to keep it as their previous van was rear-ended.
 The band loses the competition, and they decide to use social media to promote themselves.
 After getting injured from recording videos of accidents that go viral, Löded Diper brainstorm ideas for a music video, before realizing they need to record a song first to be able to create one.

 Greg follows the band to a recording studio downtown, where they are able to finally record a song after several incidents and conflicts.
-The band then promotes their songs to local radio stations and people they know to no avail, before getting a breakthrough when bassist Drew's brother plays their song at the grocery store he works at; Drew's brother is fired from the grocery store as a result since the manager didn’t like heavy metal music (The type of music Löded Diper plays).
+The band then promotes their songs to local radio stations and people they know to no avail, before getting a breakthrough when bassist Drew's brother plays their song at the grocery store he works at; Drew's brother is fired from the grocery store as a result since the manager didn’t like heavy metal music, which is the type of music Löded Diper plays.
 Rodrick gets an ice cream truck from the junkyard, and Löded Diper blasts their music on the streets.

 Rodrick decides to have the band perform on the rooftop of a building in the middle of the city, which Metallichihuahua had done once.
 Before they are able to start performing, the band flees down the building's stairs after panicking when grabbing the attention of a woman that lives at the apartment below the roof.
 They have a run-in with a cop, who fines them for parking in a loading zone.
 After some more marketing ideas, the band places stickers of their logo around town, catching the attention of the owner of a club named the Headless Chicken, who invites them to play at the club.